 Registration, Attendance, and Participation Information for Classroom Training Courses

-RegistrationOnce enrolled for a tuition-based course, enrollee accounts will be charged the full amount of tuition, if they withdraw less than eight weeks in advance of the course.
+RegistrationOnce enrolled for a tuition-based course, enrollee accounts will be charged the full amount of tuition, if they withdraw less than eight weeks in advance of the course, unless otherwise specified.

 AttendanceTo receive an official certificate of completion for Arthur Carhart National Wilderness Training Center courses, the following industry standards must be met: